himanshumalik-spektra/Accelerate-Agentic-AI-for-Frontier/Spectra-cloudslice/Labguides/Usecase 02/Usecase02.md

     ![](./media/image32.png)

-1. Navigate back to the terminal and run the following command on the Terminal
+1. Navigate back to the terminal and run the following command on the Terminal:

     ```
     az login